Contact Business Events Sunshine Coast

 Ninety minutes’ drive north of Brisbane, get beachside on the Sunshine Coast where the sun shines for more than 300 days a year.

 Host dinners and barbecues on the beach, horse ride along the sand, swim with humpback whales and visit farms in the Noosa Hinterland for paddock-to-plate dining and exclusive culinary tours with local producers.
-The Sunshine Coast is also a short scenic flight from the World Heritage listed Fraser Island, the largest sand island on Earth.
+The Sunshine Coast is also a short scenic flight from the World Heritage listed K'gari (formerly Fraser Island), the largest sand island on Earth.

 Create your own surf village